 Note that NCESSE has a significant number of Teacher and Student Resources that make this process straight-forward, including an instructionally designed recipe allowing teachers to easily facilitate: an introduction of the program in the classroom, experiment design, and proposal writing.

 2. Key Milestones:

-- Ferry Flight of SSEP Payload to ISS, estimated launch date: Spring 2018
+- Ferry Flight of SSEP Payload to ISS, estimated launch date: Late Spring 2021

-- Ferry Flight of SSEP Payload back to Earth: aim is for Launch Plus 4-6 weeks, but can be longer
+- Ferry Flight of SSEP Payload back to Earth: typically Launch Plus 4-6 weeks

-- SSEP National Conference for students: early July 2018 and 2019, most likely held at the Smithsonian National Air and Space Museum, Washington, DC, the site of the 2011 through 2016 Conferences
+- SSEP National Conference for students: late June or early July 2021 and 2022, most likely held at the Smithsonian National Air and Space Museum, Washington, DC, the site of the 2011 through 2019 Conferences

 3. Finding Your Community Funding:

 We stand ready to aggressively help your community identify funders capable of a short turn-around, talk to funders on your behalf and/or in coordination with you, and help write any needed proposals.
 NCESSE rapidly found full or partial funding for 224 of 303 SSEP community programs undertaken as part of the first 16 SSEP flight opportunities, and we now have active relationships with a significant network of hundreds of funders across the nation.